oliviawestmacottssw/SSW.Rules.Content/categories/infrastructure-and-networking/rules-to-better-sharepoint-migration-from-2007-to-2010.md

 - do-you-confirm-there-is-no-checked-out-data

 ---

-​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see. ​
+Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [SharePoint Server ​Consulting​](http&#58;//www.ssw.com.au/ssw/Consulting/SharePoint.aspx) and book in a consultant.
+If you still need help, visit [SharePoint Server Consulting](http&#58;//www.ssw.com.au/ssw/Consulting/SharePoint.aspx) and book in a consultant.

 Migrating from SharePoint 2007 to SharePoint 2010 can be a daunting task, but if you follow this guide you will be able to migrate with minimum problems.